T0mmykn1fe/iPadMeetingRoomMagic/README.md

 Where {roomName} is the full, case-sensitive, URL-encoded name of the room they're in front of.

-But, if you are lazy and do not want to type the full, case-sensitive, URL-encoded name of the room, you can also hit the following URL & select the appropriate room to go to the URL described above:
+But, if you don't want to type the full, case-sensitive, URL-encoded name of the room, you can also hit the following URL and select the room from a list at:

     http://example.com/setup/links